intershop/intershop-pwa/docs/guides/nginx-startup.md

 Alternatively, the source can be supplied by setting `MULTI_CHANNEL_SOURCE` in any [supported format by gomplate](https://docs.gomplate.ca/datasources/).
 If no environment variables for multi-channel configuration are provided, the configuration will fall back to the content of [`nginx/multi-channel.yaml`](../../nginx/multi-channel.yaml), which can also be customized.

+> [!WARNING]
-> :warning: Multi-Channel configuration with context paths does not work in conjunction with [service workers](../concepts/progressive-web-app.md#service-worker).
+> Multi-Channel configuration with context paths does not work in conjunction with [service workers](../concepts/progressive-web-app.md#service-worker).

 An extended list of examples can be found in the [Multi-Site Configurations](../guides/multi-site-configurations.md#Syntax) guide.